 The first collaboration gets you exposure to a new audience.
 Some of them subscribe.
 The second collaboration builds on that.
 A creator who does one meaningful collaboration per month is systematically expanding their reach into new, receptive audiences every 30 days — with no ad spend and no algorithm to please.

-The split earnings model also means collaborations are never one-sided.
-Both creators have genuine skin in the game.
-Both are incentivized to promote the content to their audiences.
+The shared content model also means collaborations are never one-sided.
+Both creators have genuine skin in the game — tips are split, so both are incentivised to promote the content to their audiences.
+And both grow their own subscriber base independently from the exposure.
 Both benefit when it performs well.

 The income math